Short Game Course intro thumbnail

 How much should I practice my short game?

-Golfers love to stand on the range and practice hitting their drivers; short game practice should make up 50% or more of your total practice time.
+Golfers love to stand on the range and practice hitting their drivers; short game practice should make up at least 50% of your total practice time.
 If you spend an hour on the range working on your swing, spend the same amount of time working on the short game.

 What grip is best for short game?